devkodama/PACS-Assistant/README.md

 * When the mouse pointer is over an EI image window, pressing **Spacebar** performs a double-click.
 This is useful to enlarge or restore the size of a series, or if the mouse pointer is over a series thumbnail to put the series into the active viewport.

 > ⚠️ Known issue: In some places, the spacebar no longer works to type a space.
 For example, when creating a text annotation on an image, the space bar will send a double-click which leads to unwanted side effects.
-If you need to type a space, you can press **Shift-Spacebar** to enter a space, or press **F2** to temporarily disable PACS Assistant while you are typing.
+If you need to type a space, you can press **Shift-Spacebar** to enter a space, or temporarily disable PACS Assistant while you are typing.

 * When the mouse pointer is over the EI desktop List page, pressing **Spacebar** performs a double-click.
-This can be used to open a study.
+This can be used to open a study, for example.

-* Usage Tip: ...

 ### Escape key